xzel23/cabe/Writerside/topics/cabe.md

 </code-block>

-If cannot check parameters where the nullability can not be determined at compile time:
+If Cabe cannot check parameters where the nullability cannot be determined at compile time:

 <code-block lang="Java">
     @NullUnmarked